-The number of realisations, $N_D$, required to obtain the quenched average observables is also analysed, and the resulting convergence plot is shown in Fig.~\ref{conv}.
-The typical value of $N_D$ that need to be considered to attain convergence up to third decimal place is found to be a few thousands.
-This plot shows the result obtained for $\Delta(S_0)$ (see Eq.~\eqref{S_0}) for the Fermi-Hubbard model with a system size $N=32$ computed using DMRG with bond dimension of $256$.
+The number of realisations, $N_D$, required to obtain the quenched average observables is also analysed, and the resulting convergence plot is shown in figure~\ref{conv}.
+The typical value of $N_D$ that needs to be considered to attain convergence up to third decimal place is found to be a few thousands.
+This plot shows the result obtained for $\Delta(S_0)$ (see equation~\eqref{S_0}) for the Fermi-Hubbard model with a system size $N=32$ computed using DMRG with bond dimension of $256$.
 In the succeeding sections, we report our findings for $5000$ realisations of disorder realisations.